-In a previous post, I talked about simple carbohydrates.
+In a previous post, we covered simple carbohydrates.

 The short of it is that a simple carbohydrate is a short chain of sugar that doesn’t require digestive processing.
 This means it uptakes into the bloodstream quickly and can cause higher spikes in blood sugar compared to other carbs, complex carbs for example.
 For best health and blood sugar regulation, simple carbs are best avoided.